A Dream That Casts a Shadow: 25 Years of the Sega Dreamcast

 Sword of the Berserk: Guts’ Rage: Based on the Berserk manga, Sword of the Berserk: Guts’ Rage delivered brutal hack-and-slash action exclusive to the Dreamcast.
 Its dark, bloody world and relentless combat showcased the console’s ability to handle intense narratives, earning a cult following.

 Resident Evil Code: Veronica: Initially exclusive to the Dreamcast, Resident Evil Code: Veronica elevated survival horror with haunting visuals, a complex story, and tense gameplay.
-“For Resident Evil 3, we lowered the bar a bit and wanted to make a game for the core fans… Code: Veronica, which isn’t a numbered title, deserved more to be a numbered one,” creator Shinji Mikami said, noting corporate politics at Capcom influenced its status.
+“For Resident Evil 3, we lowered the bar a bit and wanted to make a game for the core fans.
+Code: Veronica, which isn’t a numbered title, deserved more to be a numbered one,” creator Shinji Mikami said, noting that corporate politics at Capcom influenced its status.
 The VMU’s real-time stat display added immersion, making every zombie encounter heart-pounding.

 Blue Stinger: Blue Stinger blended survival horror with sci-fi camp, casting players as Eliot Ballade on a dinosaur-infested island.
 Its quirky charm and detailed environments made it a unique gem, beloved by fans for its offbeat style.